zoemaj/DCA/README.md

 ### the dcaTools
 -----------------------------------------------------------
 In addition to these 4 modules.
 The directory dcaTools contains [3 scripts](https://gitlab.com/ducciomalinverni/dcaTools.git) that enable to make and evaluate contact prediction using the output of couplings.py.
 Details on their usage can be found [here](https://link.springer.com/protocol/10.1007%2F978-1-4939-9608-7_16).
+Note that the plotTopContacts and pdbMap have been modified.
 ***extract the contact plot***
 This module plot the predicted contact on the ones predicted by alpha fold